uberswe/triangulate/Readme.md

 # Triangulate.xyz

-This is the source code for [Triangulate.xyz](https://www.triangulate.xyz) which allows you to create computer generated art.
+This was the source code for Triangulate.xyz which allows you to create computer generated art.

 I created this project to learn ReactJS, this was my first project.
 I also wanted to make a backend in Golang and learn how to integrate Stripe for payments.